 - Consider bike riding in the meantime to maintain aerobic capacity.

-Sub-acute phase: Managing the cause of the injury and preventing recurrence
+Sub-acute phase: Managing the cause of the injury

 - Low bone density and diet for shin splints: If you think you’re at risk, talk with your doctor or dietician about how to manage this.
 It may involve increasing your vitamin D, calcium or overall energy intake (3).
 Female long distance runners are more susceptible to low bone density and bone stress injuries, therefor monitoring intake of the above nutrients is especially important in this group.